Graham · Central Highlands

 - How hard is Leana Mhor?

-- When is the best time to climb Leana Mhor?
+- When should I climb Leana Mhor?

 - The standard good-weather months for Leana Mhor are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.